gnerb/Salesforce-Samples/README.md

 -Dynamic components that can be re-used to display multiple data sets

 # Simple Contact Sample
-An extention of the lsitViewController that displays a sortable, 1 column, data listing contact names limited to 25 records (the default page size)
+An extention of the listViewController that displays a sortable, 1 column, data listing contact names limited to 25 records (the default page size)

 # Extended Contact Sample